kubeshop/botkube/helm/botkube/README.md

 ### Now Supports AWS IRSA on EKS

 AWS has introduced IAM Role for Service Accounts in order to provide fine grained access.
-This is useful if you are looking to run botkube inside an EKS cluster.
+This is useful if you are looking to run BotKube inside an EKS cluster.
 For more details visit https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html.

 Annotate the BotKube Service Account as shown in the example below and add the necessary Trust Relationship to the corresponding BotKube role to get this working